Student Handbooks

 Work First, Then Play: “ I spend my time on things that are most important.
 This means I say no to things that are less important.
 I set priorities and make a schedule.
 And follow my plan.
 I am disciplined and organized.”

-Habit 4: Think WIn-Win - Consideration
+Habit 4: Think Win-Win - Consideration

 - Courage